-A list of statements that can be included in a course’s set of discussion norms, rules, or expectations.
-This is not a list of best practices, but a collection of discussion norms that are commonly used in various disciplines.
+Considerations and statements that can be included in a course’s set of community agreements, discussion norms, rules, or expectations.
+This is not a list of best practices, but a collection of community agreement statements that are commonly used in various disciplines.

 Active learning techniques are highly structured and planned activities.
 The instructor and students have steps to complete before, during, and after.
 This document is a planning guide for facilitating in-class active learning.

 Considerations and ideas for implementing critiques in your course.
 This resource is applicable to various disciplines and modalities.
 Critiques might also be referred to as peer review, review, analysis, evaluation, assessment, appraisal, criticism, or critical commentary.

 A stepwise procedure for respectfully managing upset students, particularly during classroom discussions.

 Faculty Zoom accounts now have the capability to enable live automatic speech recognition transcription (similar to closed captioning) in real time for meetings and live sessions.
 As the host of your live classroom sessions, you can enable this feature during each class by following the instructions below.
 Transcripts can be considered an important part of universal design, supporting students’ various learning, abilities, and environments.

 A set of tips for instructors who are teaching courses with large enrollments (greater than 30), intended to minimize faculty time requirements and workload while simultaneously maintaining student learning.
 These tips apply for courses of any delivery type: online, hybrid, or face-to-face.

 A stepwise procedure for implementing mid-semester surveys of students directed toward the improvement of a course, plus some tips on survey question creation.

 Questions for faculty observing a peer’s class to evaluate the active learning taking place in an onground or synchronous online class.
 Active learning are activities in which students practice course concepts during class.